 There are numerous churches of many different denominations in Savannah.
 Most, though, are not open to tourists, and, therefore, can be admired only from the outside.
 The more important of these are listed here.
-The Cathedral of St. John the Baptist, 2 912-233-4709, is found at Lafayette Square, 222 East Harris Street.
+The Cathedral of St. John the Baptist, a 912-233-4709, is found at Lafayette Square, 222 East Harris Street.
 Its congregation was first organized in the late 1770s, making it the oldest Roman Catholic Church in Georgia.
 The present structure, which replaced earlier ones, was dedicated in 1876.
-The First African Baptist was founded in 1773.
+The First African Baptist Church, a 912-233-6597, Franklin Square, 23 Montgomery Street, was founded in 1773.
 It lays claim to being the oldest continuously active, autonomously developed African-American church on the continent of North America.
 The congregation of Temple Mickve Israel, ☎ 912-233-1547, Monterey Square, 20 East Gordon Street, was organized in July 1733, just five months after Oglethorpe's colonization of Georgia.
 It is the oldest in the South and the third oldest in the nation.
 It is, also, the only Gothic synagogue in America, built between 1776 and 1778, and a home to the country's oldest Torah.
 The adjoining museum, open to the public, boasts more than 1,790 historical books of congregational activities and letters from Presidents Washington, Jefferson and Madison.